ossf/wg-best-practices-os-developers/docs/labs/create_labs.md

 as allowing 0 or more spaces.

-By default a hint checks `attempt0` against `correct0`; if you want to check an entry index other than `0`, add an `entry` field and provide the integer value of the entry to check instead.
+By default a hint checks `attempt0` against `correct0`; if you want to check an index other than `0`, add an `index` field and provide an integer (its default value is 0).

 You can also include an `examples` field, which must then contain an array of examples (each example is an array of Strings).